 - (b) Representatives of the following observer States: Indonesia, Philippines, Turkey; - (c) Observer for an intergovernmental organization: European Union; - (d) Observers for non-governmental organizations: Centro Regional de Derechos Humanos y Justicia de Género, Corporación Humanas, Worldwide Organization of Women (also on behalf of the Business and Professional Women International, International Federation of University Women and Women's Federation of World Peace International). - 107.
-During the second segment of the ensuing panel discussion, at the same meeting, on the same day, the following made statements and asked the panellists questions: - (a) Representatives of States Members of the Council: Bangladesh, Japan, Maldives, Mexico, Pakistan (on behalf of the Organization of the Islamic Conference), Ukraine; - (b) Representatives of the following observer States: Australia, Azerbaijan, Iran (Islamic Republic of), Iraq, Lithuania (also on behalf of Cape Verde, Chile, the Czech Republic, El Salvador, India, Italy, Mali, Mexico, Mongolia, Morocco, the Philippines, Poland, South Africa, the Republic of Korea and the United States of America), Morocco, New Zealand, Paraguay, Slovenia, Tunisia; - (c) Observer for an intergovernmental organization: African Union;
+During the second segment of the ensuing panel discussion, at the same meeting, on the same day, the following made statements and asked the panellists questions: - (a) Representatives of States Members of the Council: Bangladesh, Japan, Maldives, Mexico, Pakistan (on behalf of the Organization of the Islamic Conference), Ukraine; - (b) Representatives of the following observer States: Australia, Azerbaijan, Iran (Islamic Republic of), Iraq, Lithuania, Morocco, New Zealand, Paraguay, Slovenia, Tunisia; - (c) Observer for an intergovernmental organization: African Union;